ZebediahKillgrave/yabuf/app/papers/code-highlight-markdown.md

 date : 04-07-2014

+description : Learn how I highlight the code blocks on the blog.
+It's probably the easiest way to do it !

+author : volent

 ----------

 In this post I will explain how I highlight the code blocks on the blog.
 I think it's the easiest way to do it and probably the way most people do it.